sahilgarg3/Checking-OMR-Sheets/README.md

   - Center of the contour
   - Bounding Box
 - Image with Contours drawn or not depending upon the parameter
-Note: Contours are in decreasing order.
+Note: Contours are in decreasing order w.r.t the area covered by the contour.
 ---
 Inputs of **reorder** function is points.

-This function is to reorder the points in order to get points for Warp Per.
+This function is to reorder the given points in proper order to get points for Warp Perspective.

 ---
 Inputs of **get_warp** function are as follows: